esobilo/esobilo/README.md

 - 👋 Hi, I’m @esobilo
 - 🌱 I’m currently learning ...
-Cybersecurity
+Cybersecurity | Telecommunication
 - 💞️ I’m looking for a job in any field of Information Technology
 - 📫 How to reach me .... thru email esobilo@gmail.com